grappendorf/arduino-framework/README.md

  * MIT License
   You find the license at http://opensource.org/licenses/MIT
  * CUSTOM A custom open source/freeware license
-  See the source code for the license text
+  See the library source code for the license text

 ###  Libraries